JY-Quek/CVSlicer/README.md

   <img height="300px" align="middle" src="doc/image/Logo CVSlicer Transparent.png"/>
 </p>
 <br>
 Say, you have extremely large dimension images like floor plans, maps, building layout, etc. You want to use them with your object detection model.
-Sometimes, it might have some compatibility issues with some models or some programs might not be taking images in such an enormous dimension.
+Sometimes, it might have compatibility issues with your models or in the case where your programs might not be capable of taking images in such an enormous dimension.
 <br><br>
-There are some workarounds, ie. <br>
+There are a few workarounds, ie. <br>
 (1) Downsize the image dimension by losing quality.
 <br>
 (2) Crop/Slice the image into smaller pieces.